skip to Main Content

 FOR SOLID NODULES >8MM:

-Nodules >8mm pose a higher risk of malignancy. referral to a specialist or multidisciplinary clinic to discuss patient’s risk profile, preferences and benefits of alternative management strategies is recommended.
+Nodules >8mm pose a higher risk of malignancy.
+Referral to a specialist or multidisciplinary clinic to discuss patient’s risk profile, preferences and benefits of alternative management strategies is recommended.

 FOR GROUND GLASS NODULES: